-Named for the tendency in Harry Potterfanfics where Draco Malfoy turns good and hooks up with Hermione to have Ron — in canon a decent, upstanding sort of fellow firmly on the side of good who happens to have a long-standing enmity with Draco — lose his mind and often join Lord Voldemort just for a chance to kill the sainted Malfoy.
+Named for the tendency in Harry Potterfanfics where Draco Malfoy turns good and hooks up with Hermione to have Ron — in canon a decent, upstanding sort of fellow firmly on the side of good who happens to have a long-standing enmity with Draco — lose his mind (or have it lost for him) and often join Lord Voldemort just for a chance to kill the sainted Malfoy.

 A Sub-Trope of Demonization.

-Compare Die for Our Ship or Derailing Love Interests (the major cause of this trope), Designated Hero (the other major cause), The Scapegoat (when a character is blamed for an event they're not responsible for), Historical Villain Upgrade, Dark Fic, and Adaptational Villainy.
+Compare Die for Our Ship or Derailing Love Interests (the major cause of this trope), Designated Hero (the other major cause), The Scapegoat (when a character is blamed for an event they're not responsible for), Historical Villain Upgrade, Dark Fic, Rooting for the Empire, and Adaptational Villainy.

 Contrast Draco in Leather Pants.